 Message path syntax

-Message path syntax is used throughout Studio to help you drill down to the exact information you want to inspect in your data.
+Use message path syntax throughout Foxglove to drill down to the exact information you want to inspect in your data.

 Topics and fields